SalahZITOUNI/SpaceSense_P_T/README.md

     Pillow
     python-multipart
    ```
-those libraries will assure that our main program main.py will function without problems:
+Those libraries will assure that our main program main.py will function without problems:

 4. **Creating Docker container:**